 NSOs may leverage their ‘national strategies for the development of statistics’ to anchor digitalisation strategies.
 Specifically, coherent activities within the following four dimensions could result in solid drivers of digital transformation in NSOs.

 - Committed leadership and senior management with a user-driven and user-centric approach, which is resolute to building long-term learning and development strategy for NSO staff, could be immensely helpful in the journey from digitisation to the digital transformation of NSOs.

 - Updated organisational design, including processes, is integral to this journey.
 Integrating agility in organisational structure could offer valuable opportunities.
 For example, a game-changer could be flexibility for experimentation and iteration with digital tools.
 Also, re-engineered statistical processes enabled by digital means could bring long-lasting changes.

 - Systemic coherence with national digital and data strategies is vital for NSO digitalisation plans.
 Therefore, it is crucial to be aware of overarching legal and regulatory frameworks.

-- Finally, the choice of digital and data platform must be fit for purpose.
+- Finally, the choice of digital and data platforms must be fit for the purpose.
 Incremental but following an overarching set of principles for technology acquisition (such as open-source software) could help instil a solid digital infrastructure in NSOs.